 What Is Protected Activity?

-- There is a relationship between the protected activity and your firing
+- There is a causal relationship between your protected activity and the action taken against you.

 It isn’t enough to show that you complained and were fired, for example.
 You must also show that you were fired because of your protected activity, rather than some other legal reason.
 Sometimes, an employer makes this part of your case easy by admitting the causal link.
 For example, if you complain that your manager is sexually harassing you, and your manager fires you, saying “I can’t have disloyal employees who go behind my back to the HR department,” you have strong evidence that you were fired for your complaint.

 In the absence of an admission like this, you will have to use indirect evidence to show that you were fired because of your complaint.
 Timing is key to proving this link.
 For example, if your performance reviews have always been excellent, but you were fired for “poor performance” just a few days after filing a complaint with your state labor department, that looks like retaliation.

 If you have been fired for complaining about illegal activity, or you believe that your employer has otherwise retaliated against you, talk to an employment lawyer right away.
 A lawyer can explain how to protect yourself from retaliation—or at least, how to make a record of it, which you can later use in court—if you are still employed.
 A lawyer can also help you figure out how strong your claim is and how best to pursue it.
 (For more information, see How Does an Employment Lawyer Evaluate a Retaliation Case?)